Why March is the Best Time to Visit Fairbanks Alaska

 Take a hike to Castner Glacier and Castner ice caves

-• Lip balm and lotion – Fairbanks is REALLY dry in the winter
+• Lip balm – Fairbanks is VERY dry

 The hot water of Chena Hot Springs and the cold winter air of Fairbanks create steam and frost on the rocks and trees surrounding the hot pools